 - An intentional walk counts against the pitcher’s walk total.

 - When a pitcher enters the game, they must face a minimum of three batters, or finish an inning.

 - New pitchers are allowed 8 warm up pitches, whereas returning pitchers or pitchers starting the next inning are allowed 3.

 3.06 In a three game series, a different pitcher must start each game.

-3.07 In a three game series, a pitcher may appear (throw a pitch)in up to ten regulation innings.
+3.07 In a three game series, a pitcher may appear (throw a pitch)in up to nine regulation innings.

 - Extra innings do not count towards a pitcher’s total.

 3.08 There is no balk rule.
 The pitcher must have one foot on the rubber when delivering a pitch.

 3.09 The batter may call time without appealing to an umpire before the pitcher begins their motion.
 This may be done verbally, or by raising a hand, and play is live when the batter acknowledges (looks at) the pitcher.

 3.10 There are cones placed by first and third base to determine fair / foul calls on ground balls.
 If a ground ball stays within the cones, it is considered a fair ball.
 Any batted ball that hits the cone, regardless of its trajectory, is ruled a foul ball.
 If the ball is touched by a fielder before hitting the cone, it is still a live ball.